restimel/insideWeCube/README.md

 index.html in the root folder is the entry point.
 Folders common, models, and pages contain the script files.
+Folder worker contains script for the worker job.
 Folder css contains the styling files.
 Folder img contains image files.
 Folder libs contains external library used bu this application.